 Waste Removal Service

 A simple and popular way to remove animal waste from yards is using a service that will scoop the poop for you and handle the disposal.
+They will routinely inspect your entire yard, or at least the boundaries of your invisible dog fence, and make sure that all of the dog waste has been removed.
 These services have a wide range of waste disposal processes, though, so finding one you believe to be more environmentally friendly than your own method will require some sleuthing.

 Some services use industrial composting procedures, while others may use incinerators, and still, others simply dispose of waste en masse into landfills.
 These services always provide convenience and do a great job preventing dog poop from building up in your yard and seeping into groundwater.
 However, they may not be any more environmentally helpful than your current disposal system and do not solve the issue of cleaning up when off your own property.